luau-lang/luau/rfcs/syntax-nil-forgiving-operator.md

 ## Alternatives

+### Test with assert call

-Aside from type assertion operator :: it should be possible to place `assert` function calls before the operation.
+Aside from type assertion operator '`::`', it should be possible to place `assert` function calls before the operation.
 Type refinement/constraints should handle that statement and avoid warning in the following expressions.

 But `assert` call will introduce runtime overhead without adding extra safety to the case when the type is nil at run time, in both cases an error will be thrown.

+### Extending function definition syntax

+In a function definition like `function x.f()` we could've extended the syntax to allow `function x!.f()` to silence the analysis warning in case `x` is optional.

+But this would complicate the parsing and analysis of function definition statements and the feature complexity doesn't seem to be worth it in this particular case.